 Following the general protocol for a DIY facial steam session, I put a few drops into a bowl of steamy hot water before settling in with a towel draped over my head.
-My sinuses started to clear up almost instantly as I breathed in the cooling, refreshing peppermint.
+My sinuses started to clear up as I breathed in the luscious scent.
 This makes up for No. 6.

 9. Foot soak

 After a long day on my feet (in booties that were too small, no less), I really needed #9 to work.
 I poured 1 ½ tsp. in a tub of hot water, plopped my tired feet in, and kept them immersed for about ten minutes.
 I’m not sure if it was the soap or the respite that did it, but my feet felt a lot less achy both during and after the soak.

 Though I never had my mouth washed out with soap as a kid, I’m guessing it tasted something like this.
 Scrubbing with a small dab, I got floral notes and hints of bitter soap.
 Post-brushing, I still tasted the soap.
 But my teeth did feel clean and my gums weren’t irritated as is sometimes the case with other toothpastes.

 Verdict: Success, but not for me

 (It’s worth noting Bronner’s now offers an all-natural Peppermint Toothpaste—a member favorite at Thrive Market.)

 Five minutes after brushing, the aftertaste of the soap wore off, but my mouth still felt refreshed.
 This got me thinking the soap might work better as a breath freshener than toothpaste.
 So, later that night, I mixed a drop in a glass of water and swished it around like I would with mouthwash.
 It worked!